asu-kim/efficient-DDE-experiments/README.md

 ## Article Claims
 The article has two major claims:
-* C1: Our solution prevents the programs `DistanceSensing` and `CycleWithDelay` from suffering the excessive lags even with shorther timer periods, e.g., 5ms and 10 ms, where HLA-like and SOTA approaches fail.
+* C1: Our solution prevents the programs `DistanceSensing` and `CycleWithDelay` from suffering excessive lags even with shorter timer periods, e.g., 5ms and 10 ms, where HLA-like and SOTA approaches fail.
 * C2: Our solution reduces communication overhead, i.e., the number of exchanged signals, for all programs.

 ## Reproducing the Results.